Our Mission

 Social Justice Leadership Intern

-Specialty Areas: I-Connect, I-Journey Workshops, Student Leadership
+Specialty Areas: I-Journey Workshops, Disability Justice, Racial Justice

 Social Justice Leadership Intern

-Specialty Areas: I-Journey Workshops, Racial Justice, Abolition, Reproductive Justice
+Specialty Areas: I-Journey Workshops, Racial Justice